 Getting the perfect cup of coffee involves several key aspects.
 Grinding is one of these essential aspect and plays a significant role in the quality of the coffee you brew.
 Grind size and consistency both help govern the extraction and consequently the flavour of the coffee brewed.

 So grinding matters and hence grinders matter.
 The grinder you opt for can end up making or breaking your coffee.
 And as you likely know there are innumerable different grinders on the market.
-Today we are going to review a popular entry level grinder, the Cuisinart dbm-8 supreme grind automatic burr mill.
+Today we are going to review a popular entry level grinder, the Cuisinart.

-Several things can attract you to the Cuisinart dbm-8 Supreme Grind Automatic Burr Mill.
+Several things can attract you to the Cuisinart coffee grinder.
 For most people, the unbelievably low price is a significant pull.
-Here, we will discuss some of the key features and drawbacks of the Cuisinart coffee grinder.
+Here, we will discuss some of the key features and drawbacks of this grinder.

 Like most products from Cuisinart, this coffee grinder is aesthetically pleasing and has a classic design that will blend well with most kitchens.
 It has a plastic body with an aluminum finish.
 Given that it is all plastic, it is unfortunately prone to static.
 This is where the coffee fines stick to the grounds bin making it messy to clean up.

-In terms of durability, the Cuisinart coffee grinder has a good build quality considering the price.
+In terms of durability, it has a good build quality considering the price.
 It also comes with an 18 month warranty.
 However given that it is a cheap burr grinder you can’t expect it to last for years.
-The Cuisinart Coffee grinder has a powerful, heavy-duty motor, making it capable of grinding large amounts of coffee at a time.
-The grinder is very noisy when in use though.
+The grinder has a powerful, heavy-duty motor, making it capable of grinding large amounts of coffee at a time.
+The downside is that it is very noisy when in use though.